gutenbergtools/gutenbergsite/site/help/bibliographic_record.md

 QiOO Mobile
 : (Older items only) QiOO Mobile eBook is a proprietary format which is viewable on older mobile phones (Java required).
 These QiOO Mobile eBook files do not contain images or hyperlinks - they are text only.

+### "More files" for older versions and raw files

+There is an undecorated link to "more files" on the landing pages.

+This is where you can find the original versions of books.
+These are the input used to make the main formats listed above.

+Since Project Gutenberg books are frequently updated to fix typos and other problems, you can often find a folder called "old" or something similar with previous versions.
+As of mid-2024, previous versions are usually instead found in the Project Gutenberg [github collection](https://github.org/gutenbergbooks).

 ### Size
 The approximate file size.